seajee/ppmm/README.md

 # ppmm

-Image manipulation using the Portable PixMap format.
+Image manipulation and compression using the Portable PixMap format.

 ## Quick start